Webpack Output Hashing Setup

 };

-This configuration guarantees that vendors.[contenthash].js only changes when node_modules actually updates.
-Teams migrating from legacy setups or evaluating alternative bundlers should cross-reference this behavior with Vite Asset Pipeline Configuration to establish consistent migration baselines.
+With this in place, vendors.[contenthash:8].js only changes when node_modules actually updates, not when you touch application code.
+Teams evaluating alternative bundlers should cross-reference this behavior with Vite Asset Pipeline Configuration when establishing migration baselines.

 const HtmlWebpackPlugin = require('html-webpack-plugin');